LSU vs. Miami (FL) Predictions & Picks - Women's NCAA Tournament Elite Eight

 LSU Performance Insights

-- The Lady Tigers' +841 scoring differential (outscoring opponents by 25.5 points per game) is a result of scoring 82.7 points per game (fifth in college basketball) while giving up 57.2 per outing (26th in college basketball).
+- The Lady Tigers are outscoring opponents by 25.5 points per game with a +841 scoring differential overall.
+They put up 82.7 points per game (fifth in college basketball) and give up 57.2 per outing (26th in college basketball).

-- LSU's offense has been worse in SEC matchups this year, putting up 77.3 points per contest, compared to its overall average of 82.7 PPG.
+- In conference contests, LSU averages fewer points per contest (77.3) than its overall average (82.7).

-- LSU gives up 52.8 points per game in home games this season, compared to 63.2 on the road.
+- Defensively, LSU has been better in home games this season, ceding 52.8 points per game, compared to 63.2 on the road.

-- In their last 10 games, the Lady Tigers have been putting up 73.4 points per game, an average that's significantly lower than the 82.7 they've scored over the course of the 2022-23 season.
+- The Lady Tigers have been putting up 73.4 points per contest in their last 10 times on the court, an average that's much lower than the 82.7 they've scored over the course of the 2022-23 campaign.

+- The Hurricanes' +222 scoring differential (outscoring opponents by 6.5 points per game) is a result of putting up 70.4 points per game (79th in college basketball) while allowing 63.9 per contest (171st in college basketball).

 © 2023 Data Skrive.
 All rights reserved.